firebase/extensions/firestore-send-email/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* SMTP connection URI: A URI representing an SMTP server this extension can use to deliver email.
-Note that port 25 is blocked by Google Cloud Platform, so we recommend using port 587 for SMTP connections.
-If you're using the SMTPS protocol, we recommend using port 465.
+* SMTP connection URI: A URI representing an SMTP server that this extension can use to deliver email.

 * Email documents collection: What is the path to the collection that contains the documents used to build and send the emails?